-In 2019 the existing program for construction site stormwater runoff control will continue in accordance with S5.B.4 of the 2014-2019 Permit.
-Planning and implementation of compliance strategies for the new 2019-2014 Permit will begin when the new permit is issued in July 2019, in order to meet all requirements therein.
+In 2020 the existing program for construction site stormwater runoff control will continue in accordance with S5.B.4 of the 2019-2024 Permit.
+Planning and implementation of compliance strategies for the new 2019-2024 Permit began when the new permit was issued in July 2019, in order to meet all requirements therein.